pirate/django-concurrency-talk/README.md

 #### Implicit type conversion during match

-Don't multiply `Decimal('0.3') * 100`, do `Decimal('0.3') * Decimal('100') instead.

-Watch out for implicit type conversion when doing math with `Decimal` and `Fraction` values.
+⚠️ Watch out for implicit type conversion when doing math with `Decimal` and `Fraction` values.
 Make sure **all** values in math operations are `Decimal`s or `Fraction`s to maintain perfect precision.

+Don't multiply `Decimal('0.3') * 100`, do `Decimal('0.3') * Decimal('100')` instead.

-Fraction math behavior with mixed types is not intuitive because of differening behavior depending on which implicit type conversion takes place.
+This even more true when using `Fraction`.
+The result from mixed type math is not intuitive because of differening behavior depending on which implicit type conversion takes place.

 A naive implementation might try to do simple math `Fraction` and `int` (different types), but not only is the final value produced incorrect, the intermediate result of the multiplication before it's converted to float is actually stored incorrectly as well.

-this is subtle and extremely dangerous, because Fraction will blindly store the imperfect result of the bad multiplication with perfect precision, and  the type of the final value `Fraction` will imply it's correct and precsice, hiding the float error that was produced in the middle step.
+This type of bug is subtle and extremely dangerous, because `Fraction` will blindly store the imperfect result of the multiplication with perfect precision.
+The type of the final value `Fraction` will imply to developers that it's correct and precsice, but in reality it's hiding float error that was introduced in an intermediate step that involved implicit type conversion.

 ```python
 # implicit type conversion, even with simple ints ruins precision and introduces error